How I Spent 48 Hours in Portland, Oregon

 Hawthorne offered hip thrift stores and ethnic eats.
 Blackbird Pizza and House of Vintage were my favorites!
 There is so much to do in this area.
 Stop to admire the sweet Belmont goats (recently relocated) in Lents; the city houses and feeds them.
 Riverplace was a neat spot, too, with views of the river and colorful dragon boats.
 In the summer months, Riverplace hosts dragon boat races.

-All of the boats docked along the Willamette riverfront and a passing red, white, and blue sternwheeler looked gorgeous with the Marquam and Tilikum Crossing bridges in the background.
-Do not miss the USS Blueback, a decommissioned Navy submarine, in the river which starred in the hit movie “Hunt for Red October” and on episodes of the “Portlandia” TV show.
+The boats docked along the Willamette riverfront and a passing red, white, and blue sternwheeler looked gorgeous with the Marquam and Tilikum Crossing bridges in the background.
+This is a truly photogenic spot you won’t want to miss.
+You’ll also see the USS Blueback (a decommissioned Navy submarine) which starred in the hit movie “Hunt for Red October” and on episodes of the “Portlandia” TV show.
 In 2008, the USS Blueback was added to the National Register of Historic Places.
-Pioneer Courthouse Square also has a great view.
-I like traveling across the cool Steel Bridge.
-It has a lower deck for carrying railroad, bicycle, and pedestrian traffic plus an upper deck for Portland’s Max Light Rail (mostly above ground metro/subway).

 I enjoyed scoops of Strawberry Honey Balsamic with Black Pepper and Pear with Blue Cheese ice cream from the trendy “farm to cone” Salt & Straw, a natural dairy handmade ice cream store.
 All of this deliciousness came in a delectable waffle cone.
 I am not usually an ice cream junkie, but this place was worth the hype.
 Food Network claims that Salt & Straw’s Strawberry Honey Balsamic is #2 top ice creams in America.
 I disagree because I think it is #1.